PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

 .. function:: setVerboseHealthChecks(verbose)

+  .. versionadded:: 1.8.0

+  Set whether log messages issued at the verbose level should be logged.
+This is turned off by default.

+  :param bool verbose: Set to true if you want to enable verbose logging

+.. function:: setVerboseHealthChecks(verbose)

   Set whether health check errors should be logged.
 This is turned off by default.

   :param bool verbose: Set to true if you want to enable health check errors logging